nuprl/website/blog/_src/posts/2017-02-21-bullets-are-good-for-your-coq-proofs.md

 that this intent does not match reality, instead of at an arbitrary later time.

-(The `S*Case` tactics used in Software Foundations can solve this problem if used in a carefully, systematic way, and additionally provides naming.
+(The `S*Case` tactics used in (older versions of) Software Foundations can solve this problem if used in a carefully, systematic way, and additionally provides naming.
 Alexandre Pilkiewicz implemented an even more powerful [cases](https://github.com/pilki/cases) plugin.
 Bullets are available in standard Coq since 8.4 (released in 2012), and can be used with no effort.)

 There is not much discussion of bullets around; see the